Jump In!

-Jump In! is a 2007 Disney Channel Original Movie, which premiered on January 12, 2007.
+Jump In! is a 2007 sports comedy-drama film released as a Disney Channel Original Movie, which premiered on January 12, 2007.
 It was released on Disney Channel UK on April 27, 2007.
 The film, starring Corbin Bleu and Keke Palmer, revolves around a young boxer, Izzy Daniels (Bleu), who trains to follow in his father's footsteps by winning the Golden Glove.
 When his friend, Mary (Palmer), asks him to substitute for a team member in a Double Dutch tournament, Izzy discovers his new love for the sport.
 At the same time, he discovers true love in Mary and he deals with the conflict between him and his father about boxing.
-Filming took place from June–July 2006 in Toronto, Ontario, Canada.
+Filming took place in June and July of 2006 in Toronto, Ontario, Canada.